Why the Informal Economy is Rising in America

 What is the Informal Economy?

-The official unemployment rate at the start of 2012 hovered around 8.5%.
-In 2015, the official unemployment was officially near 5%.
+The official unemployment is near 5%.
 However, the official unemployment rate is only this low due to those who report that they are not seeking work or no longer qualify for unemployment.

 Yet there are no massive encampments of starving people, no million man marches of those demanding work, no hordes of desperate Americans driving out 3-10 million illegal aliens ostensibly here to work in the hope of getting their jobs.
 Where did the millions of unemployed people go, if they are not all at home on welfare, disability benefits or food stamps?